wahib-ouahib/FilteringApp/README.md

 ![](filterablelist/img/1.gif)

-##   Adding some sass and animations to the list
+##   Adding some animations & using sass